arty-arty/promise/README.md

 Something never possible before blockchain happens.
 Let's see what Promise brings in.

-**Auto money back on non-delivery**
-> Before chains:
-> There are a lot of complaints on Google Play.
-Paid features are often not working.
->
-> After:
-> Promise auto-returns escrowed money, if the level was not delivered to the user.
-There is no other way around.

 **Auto payout on win**
 > Before chains:
 >  Games often just change the rules in the middle.
 Out of nowhere, they could drastically cut the payout.
+There's a [whole list of P2E scams](https://cointelegraph.com/news/scams-in-gamefi-how-to-identify-toxic-nft-gaming-projects) that could be easily avoided by using Promise.
 >
+>
 > After:
 > There is an algorithmic commitment.
 Promise escrows the money.
 There is no other way.
 Users are always auto-payed for the right answer.
+If the project is protected by Promise, it can be trusted.

 That's why with Promise you get what you are Promised.
 It not only offers protection for the user.
 Unlike many client-side P2E games, Promise protected games are immune to all sorts of client-side memory hacks.

+**Auto money back on non-delivery**
+> Before chains:
+> There are a lot of complaints on Google Play.
+Paid features are often not working.
+>
+> After:
+> Promise auto-returns escrowed money, if the level was not delivered to the user.
+There is no other way around.

 **Auto content quality check**
 > Before chains: